shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Okay.
 So employment, whether of founders or others, does not require an employment agreement.
 Employment agreements are not actually appropriate for startups because employment is at will by default.
 And the basics of hiring and firing are governed by law anyway.
 In fact, employment agreements can sometimes complicate things because courts may interpret certain of the language in an employment agreement as changing that default at will status to a for cause status, which makes it a lot harder to terminate people.
 So an employee agreement is only necessary if you're hiring an employee who's going to have something special, like a severance package.
 And we really don't see those in startups.
 But what is really, really important is that all the founders and in the future, you know, everyone who works for your company has signed a CIIA or a PIIA.
 And I'm sure a lot of these, it's a confidential or proprietary information invention assignment agreement agreement.
 The CIIA protects the company's confidential information and trade secrets and ensures that all the intellectual property that is created is owned by the company.
 So you want everyone in the company signed up to one of these.
 Very early stage startups usually cannot afford to have employees, but the solution is not to convince people to work for your company for free.
 It's one thing for founders to work for free, but it's significantly riskier for non-founders creating work product and other intellectual property to work for no compensation.
 So unfortunately, all of you all have to do all the work until you can afford to hire.

-## Using Company Funds: Common Sense
+## Common Business Mistakes To Avoid

 So I'm going to wrap up this summary and digress from legal mechanics to make a few common sense points.
 And my belief, my personal belief, is that ignoring these points can cause you to waste a lot of time fixing problems later.
 These are really common mistakes.

 So ideally, you will have opened a corporate bank account as part of or right after incorporating the company.
 And hopefully, you have a little bit of money in it.
 So you should use that for all of your company expenses.
 If the company bank account has no money in it and you are paying for all the business expenses with your own personal savings, the company can reimburse you later when it eventually has money.
 But you absolutely need to keep all the receipts and you need to document everything carefully.

-## Startup Incorporation Essentials
+## Startup Legal & Tax Essentials

 Corporations have to pay taxes.
 If your startup is a Delaware corporation, there is an annual tax you have to pay to that state.
 But if you calculate it correctly, the tax owed is really minor for startups.
 Corporations also have to file a corporate tax return with the IRS.
 Obviously, when your company is just getting started, you're not going to actually owe the IRS any taxes, but you still have to file the return.
 And if your startup does have employees, even if it's just the founders getting minimum wage, you need to pay payroll taxes.
 And the best way to do this is to get set up with an online payroll service, of which there are many.